 Though they may look intimidating to a new gardener, hydrangeas are quite hardy and forgiving.
-Growing them is often rewarding, as the flowers they produce can be used to amplify an already beautiful garden or enhance a subtle one.
+Growing them is rewarding, as the flowers they produce can be used to amplify an already beautiful garden or take your boring garden to the next level.
 The flowers can also be brought inside to decorate the interior space.
-They can also be dried and made into ornaments that can last for a long time.
+They can also be dried and made into ornaments that can last for a long time!
+The possibilities are endless.

-Hydrangeas were first discovered in Japan to be used as an ornamental plant in a garden.
+Hydrangeas were first discovered in Japan, where they were used as ornamental garden plants.
 The etymology of the name "hydrangea" is derived from ancient Greek with "hudro/hydro" meaning water and "angeion" meaning vessel.

 In modern times, we see hydrangeas in many gardens due in large part to their overall beauty and ability to add density and detail to any garden or yard.
 Native to East Asia and the Americas, the shrub is an easy plant to cultivate and propagate.
 Proper care of this plant will provide many years of beauty for outdoor and indoor use.

 What Makes Hydrangeas Special?

 Hydrangeas are characterized by their unique, small, and dense flower formations called corymbs, which grow in spherical or half-spherical clusters.
 Their leaves are relatively broad and semi-waxy.
-They can range from forming dense shrubs to loose clusters to tall tree forms.
+They can range from dense shrubs to loose clusters to tall tree forms.
 Perhaps most notable, however, is the fact that the color of their flowers can be altered by applying additives to the soil to raise or lower the pH level.